ahanba/hiatus/README.markdown

 You can specify XLSX (or CSV file) in ignoreList field, however, it is not recommended as reading XLSX file is unstable.
 XML file is recommended.

 ### How to create Glossary file?
-See below and the sample files in !Sample_files folder.
+See the following instructions and the sample files in !Sample_files folder.

 #### Glossary File Format
 Four-Column TAB delimited Text